k0nsl/k0nsl_blog/_posts/2014-10-16-books-in-the-mail-trr-loth.md

 As I opened the package I was happy to see that both of the books survived the ordeal of the postal service, having received a big gushing hole in the package, which was big enough to reveal the contents therein.
 The books themselves weren't damaged.

 What of the contents?
-Here they are, signed and dedicated by <a href="http://germarrudolf.com/" target="_blank">Germar</a>.
+Here they are, signed and dedicated by <a href="http://germarrudolf.com/" target="_blank">Germar Rudolf</a>.
 I withheld my name for my own safety:

 [gallery link="file" ids="6386,6387,6391,6390"]